mjishnu/alt-app-installer/README.md

 - Auto downloads the latest app according to your system architecture (x64/x32)
 - Priority for downloading [Appx,Msix,appxbundle...] over other encrypted format like Eappx which needs admin permision to install
 - Uses multi-part/chunk downloader for fast downloading
+- Can resume interrupted downloads
+- Automatically use a new url in case current one expires
 - Downloads and install app along with all dependencies

 # How it works